 The following sections describe how to use the server parameter file (

-spfile) in Oracle Database 10g Real Application Clusters (RAC) as well as how to configure RAC once it has been installed.
+SPFILE) in Oracle RAC and how to configure Oracle RAC once it has been installed.

 Oracle Database uses parameter settings in parameter files to determine how to control various database resources.
 You can use two types of files for parameter administration: the server parameter file (

 SPFILE) or one or more traditional client-side parameter files.